Last updated: 23 August 2019

 This axe saved my life on Forester Pass.
 The adze is not the best digging tool in the world, but it’s fine for relatively non-technical uses like mine.
 I am happy with a shorter axe, but others prefer longer ones or whippets.

-I hardly ever take this since I usually go cookless.
-I tore it down a bit, taking the cloth exterior off, for example, but it’s still kind of heavy.
-I bought an adapter that allows me to use the stove to fry fish, but fishing trips are kind of rare.
+I only take this when I’m hiking with others since I usually go cookless.
+I ditched the plastic cup on the bottom, but it’s still kind of heavy.
+I bought an adapter that I sometimes bring which allows me to use a stove to fry fish, but fishing trips are kind of rare.

 Water Filter: Katadyn BeFree (2.3 oz)

 I saw this filter in Backpacker’s Gear Issue and thought I would give it a try.
 The filter works by gently squeezing an attached soft bottle and I’m surprised at the flow rate when it is new — you can’t drink it fast enough to keep up!
 I like the added benefit of removing larger particles of sand and silt from more turbid water, and the ease of just grabbing dirty water for storage and filtering/drinking whenever I’m thirsty.
 The main problem is that its performance noticeably declines over time, even within a given trip, and I got really tired of drinking water like a milkshake.
-So I only take this on day hikes now.
+So I only take this on day hikes or to places where I expect the water to be clear now.